RaspiBolt

 sudo systemctl stop mempool

-Switch to the mempool user and update the source:
+Switch to the mempool user:

 sudo su - mempool